 Step 1.
 Connect Nikon camera to Mac via the original USB cable.
 Alternatively, you can pop the SD card out of your digital camera and insert it into the card reader.
 Many Mac computers now come with built-in card readers.
 If yours doesn't have one, just use a standalone card reader.
-Use Firefox, Safari or Chrome to get online and download iSkysoft Data Recovery for Mac.
+Use Firefox, Safari or Chrome to get online and download Recoverit (IS) for Mac.
 Drag the setup file to "Application" to install the program on your Mac.
 When the installation process is complete, launch the software by double clicking its icon.
 From the main window, please select the file types to be recovered.
 Click "Next" after that.

 Step 2.
-Click the "Lost Data Recovery" tab from the software's primary interface.
 A window will open showing all the Mac-based and external drives.
-Select the drive from where your Nikon photos were lost and then click the "Scan" button to start the scanning process.
-If your drive is not listed, click the "Refresh Drives" button, and it will appear.
+Select the drive from where your Nikon photos were lost and then click the "Start" button to start the scanning process.
+If your drive is not listed, click on the refresh icon, and it will appear.

 Step 3.
 On completion of the scanning process, a window will open.
 Here, you can preview your Nikon photos and even distinguish their validity before recovery.
 Check the Nikon photos you would like to recover from the provided list and then click the "Recover" button to save them to the selected path and not to the Nikon camera or memory card from where you lost them.